enthought/redocstring/docs/source/legacy_style.rst

   - Two consecutive empty lines are found.
   - The line is not identified as a possible header of the section item.

-  .. hint:: Please check the doc-string of the specific definition item
+  .. hint:: Please check the docstring of the specific definition item
      class to have more information regarding the valid item header format.